Microcontroller buzzer control program and drive circuit diagram

 - Microcontroller measurement circuit

-- Servo motor control circuit
+- Multi-channel patrol detection control circuit a

 - M62430 typical applications